-and total (duplicated or repeat clients) beneficiaries (if different) that will be served with your requested funding regardless of income .
-Below select either Individuals or Households (If your service primarily assists households or families, check that box, even though it may include individuals (households of one person)). · - " Total (Duplicated): ☐ Individuals, Est. #: ☐ Households, Est. #: o.
+а. and total (duplicated with your requested Households (If you l or repeat clients) beneficiaries funding regardless of income Belor service primarily assists house may include individuals [housel (if different) that will be served by select either Individuals or sholds or families, check that Unduplicated: ☐ Individuals, Est. #: ☐ Households, Est. #: Total (Duplicated): ☐ Individuals, Est. #: ☐ Households, Est. #: b.
 Total low- and moderate-income (LMI) beneficiaries (duplicated and unduplicated).
 Estimate both households (if applicable) and individuals.
-Unduplicated: ☐ Individuals, Est. #: ☐ Households, Est. #: Total (Duplicated): ☐ Individuals, Est. #: ☐ Households, Est. #: Percentage of low- and moderate-income bene ficiaries.
-Cost per beneficiar ry (based on total number of be eneficiaries, both duplicated and unduplicated). \$ and total (duplicated with your requested Households (If your box, even though it Unduplicated: Total (Duplicated): Total low- and mo unduplicated).
-Estin Unduplicated: Total (Duplicated): Percentage of low- % Cost per beneficial unduplicated). and total (duplicated or repeat clients) beneficiaries with your requested funding regardless of income.
-Belo Households (If your service primarily assists house box, even though it may include individuals (house Unduplicated: Individuals, Est. #: Total (Duplicated): Individuals, Est. #: Total low- and moderate-income (LMI) beneficiant unduplicated).
-Estimate both households (if applicated): Individuals, Est. #: Total (Duplicated): Individuals, Est. #: Percentage of low- and moderate-income beneficiary (based on total number of beneficiated).
+Unduplicated: ☐ Individuals, Est. #: ☐ Households, Est. #: Total (Duplicated): ☐ Individuals, Est. #: ☐ Households, Est. #: c.
+Percentage of low- - and moderate-income bene eficiaries. d.
+Cost per beneficiar ry (based on total number of b eneficiaries, both duplicated and unduplicated). \$

-C. Organizational Capacity & Experience (Please respond to the questions below):

-- 1. Provide an overview of your organization including: mission statement, length of time in existence, services provided (including those not related to this application), and other relevant information.
+- C. Organizational Capacity & Experience (Please respond to the questions below): - 1.
+Provide an overview of your organization including: mission statement, length of time in existence, services provided (including those not related to this application), and other relevant information.
 Identify the person responsible for program operations and financial management of the proposed project.
-List all other people who will be directly involved in your proposed project, along with their skills and qualifications and note whether these positions are current, new, or pending this award (attach resumes or described the experience and qualifications for each staff person or contractor who will be involved in delivering the program/service).
+List all other people who will be directly involved in your proposed project, along with their skills and qualifications and note whether these positions are current, new, or pending this award (attach resumes or describe the experience and qualifications for each staff person or contractor who will be involved in delivering the program/service).
 Attach brochures and outreach or other prepared materials if appropriate. - 2.
 Describe your organization's prior experience with successfully conducting this type of project. - 3.
 If applicable, identify partners in your proposed project and describe their roles and responsibilities.